shaunthom/shaunthom/README.md

 with a team of 8 in improving the efficacy of an auto data classifier model.
 I used specialized Python modules to achieve this.
 With my fellow interns, I was also able to design and execute an algorithm that accurately categorized national identifications of citizens of various countries.
-Not long after this, I had the chance to work as a data analyst intern at another tech company in Kerala.
+Not long after this, I had the chance to work as a software developer at another tech company in Kerala.
 I was working on SQL queries using pandas during this time.
-I was also helping out with various data visualization tasks.
 I decided to major in this field after these experiences.
 I am now studying Data Science at SUNY, Buffalo.
-I am eager to collaborate on data related projects.
+I am eager to collaborate on software / data projects.

-🍵 Let's talk : shaunkan@buffalo.edu, +1(716)2382485
+🍵 Let's talk : shaun.thomas.021@gmail.com, +1(716)2382485

 Languages and Libraries: